 17-Mile Drive – The 17-Miles Drive, also known as Pebble Beach, is another popular attraction in the area.
 Basically, you pay $10 to drive around cliffs, beaches, and famous golf courses.

 My honest opinion?
 If money is not a problem, go ahead and pay.
 If you are in a budget, do not feel bad skipping this place.
 The coastal views here do not come close to what you see in Big Sur and Point Lobos.
 And, they are not that different from what you see in Asilomar and Lovers Point.

 I leave you with the decision.
 Remember the entrance fee is reimbursed if you spend $35 or more at one of the restaurants inside the gates.

 Point Lobos State Natural Reserve – This place is a true gem.
 The coves and vegetation here are mind-blowing.
-The trail system in the reserve are quite extensive.
+The trail system in the reserve is quite extensive.
 If you are pressed for time, hike around the China Cove area.
-This is a place I hope to return soon.
+This is a place I hope to return to soon.

 How to Reach Pacific Grove, California

 Pacific Grove is located in Monterey County, 320 miles from Los Angeles and 120 miles from San Francisco.
 The closest major airport is located in San Jose (75 miles).
 The closest Amtrak train station is located in Monterey.
 If you arrive by plane or train, it is advisable to rent a car.

 The Pacific Grove Chamber of Commerce is located at 584 Central Avenue.
 Pacific Grove, like many places in California, is a year-round destination due to the benign weather.
 Do not hesitate to visit even in the “colder” months.